 Using a loyalty management system usually involves a monthly or annual subscription fee.
 What the final number is based on is up to the loyalty program provider, though.
 Sometimes the amount is determined by the features the client uses.
 In other cases, companies charge for the number of active loyalty members you have — so the program grows alongside your business.

 Other important aspects to consider include implementation or setup fees (and the corresponding timeline for the launch), as well as predicted ROI.
 Pro tip: don’t let your common sense be swayed by the promise of high profits fast: a prudent choice is based on many elements, not just ROI.

 Prepare for the Next Phase

-This marks the end of our tour for evaluating loyalty program providers.
+This marks the end of our tour for evaluating top loyalty program providers.
 Make sure to download our worksheet, which reflects all the major categories we’ve touched upon.
-The worksheet already features the answers for Antavo, which doubles as an example of what kind of answers to look for with other providers.
+The worksheet already features the answers for Antavo, which doubles as an example.
+Armed with this spreadsheet, finding the best loyalty platforms for your brand will be easy.

 As always, our resource section is full of educational content that I recommend checking out.
 You can learn about the detailed process of building a successful customer loyalty program or view our case studies for inspiration.